Flukas88/RssRead/README.md

     import RssRead as feed

-and then use the News peoperty to get the news
+and then use the News property to get the news

     rss = feed.RssRead()
     rss.loadNewsRss(NAME)